cea-hpc/modules/MIGRATING.rst

 ``--before`` and ``--after`` options to still allow some users or forbid modules before or after a given date time.

-An additionnal error message can be defined with the ``--message`` option to guide for instance users when they try to evaluate a forbidden module:
+An additional error message can be defined with the ``--message`` option to guide for instance users when they try to evaluate a forbidden module:

 .. code-block:: console